stackgl/shader-school/exercises/lesson-0/README.md

 ## Your first GLSL procedure

 With the above information, you should now be able to write a simple GLSL procedure yourself.

+In <a href="/open/lesson-0" target="_blank">this lesson's directory</a> you'll
+find a file called `hello.glsl` that exports a function called `sum`.
+Fix this function to return the sum of its first two arguments.

 <TODO: Set up workshopper with some simple example>